legacysurvey/legacysurvey/pages/dr2/description.rst

 :math:`\mathrm{Flux}_{\mathrm{AB}} = \mathrm{Flux}_{\mathrm{Vega}} * 10^{-(\Delta m/2.5)}`
 where :math:`\Delta m` = 2.699, 3.339, 5.174, and 6.620 mag in the W1, W2, W3 and W4 bands.
 For example, a WISE W1 image should be multiplied by :math:`10^{-2.699/2.5} = 0.083253` to give units consistent with the Tractor catalogs.
+These conversion factors are recorded in the Tractor catalog headers ("WISEAB1", etc).

 Galactic Extinction